"Double your pleasure with a 12 string guitar!"

 The last feature I really liked was the playability of this guitar.
 The action was a little high on the model I tested but it was fairly easily adjusted.
 As stated before the neck has a natural feel to it an most will find it easy to play.

-The Guild D120-12 comes with a premium gig bag which fills out the package and adds to an already reasonable deal.
+The Guild D2512e doesn't come with a premium gig bag but will fit most standard cases for jumbo guitars.
 If there is a short coming its the lack of electronics but you can always get a sound hole pickup after market if sound amplification is something you require.

 2. Takamine GJ72CE-12NAT Jumbo Cutaway 12-String Acoustic-Electric Guitar

 - Solid spruce top and flame maple back and sides

 - Produces all the lush, robust sound that players expect from a jumbo 12-string guitar